OisinDavey/oisindavey.github.io/content/blog_posts/2023-08-05-Machiatto.md

 The green frog cafe is very cute but once I had a terrible time (again, they were very busy, not their fault) and the way I work I just can't go back now, the vibes are off.
 (That said, they saved my morning another time when UCC accom kicked me and my gf out earlier than expected.
 I was very upset but I got a great smoothie and chilled out).

 Really what I should do is just start ordering easier coffees to make if I want to be let down less often.
 I've never had a bad iced coffee before.
 But I will continue to chase this brewhouse high nonetheless.
 RIP :(

+(Update from the future, just had a perfect machiatto at plugd vinyl and cafe!!
+So good wtf)